-The Health Psychology Track within the School of Professional Psychology combines the academic, research, and clinical experiences necessary to prepare students for work as an allied health provider in health care settings and with medical patients.
+The Health Psychology Track within the School of Graduate Psychology combines the academic, research, and clinical experiences necessary to prepare students for work as an allied health provider in healthcare settings and with medical patients.
 Working in medical settings requires additional training and experiences beyond the generalist training we already provide.
-Between 30-80% of primary care office visits are estimated to result from the complex interplay of psychological factors and medical issues.
+Between 30 and 80 percent of primary care office visits are estimated to result from the complex interplay of psychological factors and medical issues.
 Functioning in an interdisciplinary setting requires facility with skills and populations that are both inclusive of and different from traditional psychology training.
-Through integrated coursework, research, and practicum experiences, health psychology track students will be competitive for internship, prepared for their clinical trajectory, and able to function in a complex workplace.
+Through integrated coursework, research, and practicum experiences, Health Psychology Track students will be competitive for internship, prepared for their clinical trajectory, and able to function in a complex workplace.

-In addition to the regularly required courses, within the general SPP curriculum, the following electives are required and recommended:
+In addition to the regularly required courses within the general SGP curriculum, the following track-specific courses are required:

 - GPSY 850 Health Psychology

-- GPSY 899-26 Psychological Assessment & Treatment of Chronic Pain
+- GPSY 751 Psychological Assessment & Management of Chronic Pain

 - GPSY 845 Family Therapy